marufmd/iRSpot-SF/README.md

 # iRSpot-SF
 Prediction of Recombination Hotspots using Sequence Based Features
 ## Installation
 No installation needed.
-Just download the files in a folder or download the .gz file and extract it into your loacal directory.
-Forllowing prerequisites are required to run the software.
+Just download the files in a folder or download the iRSpot-SF-master.tar.gz file and extract it into your loacal directory.
+Following prerequisites are required to run the software.

 1. Install python 3.4 or latest version
 2. Install following python packages: